Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties: Methodology

-Instead of fixing the domain partition as \cite{parker2016fused}, we iteratively update the partition $\mathcal{P}$ and reduce the number of parameters required for our model.
-Alongside increased parsimonity, this approach allows us to better identify stationary subdomains of $\mathcal{S}$, which also leads to easier model interpretation.
+Instead of fixing the domain partition, as in \cite{parker2016fused}, we iteratively update the partition $\mathcal{P}$ and reduce the number of parameters required for our model.
+Alongside increased parsimony, this approach allows us to better identify stationary subdomains of $\mathcal{S}$, which also leads to easier model interpretation.
 We achieve this in a data-driven way, without the need for domain knowledge or covariate information.
-Our strategy is to start with a fine collection of subregions as a base partition and then iteratively update the partition by merging neighboring subregions, according to some quantifiable improvement in model fit.
+Our strategy is to construct a base partition $\mathcal{P}^{(0)}$ via a random partitioning of the domain into fine subregions of similar shapes and sizes.
+We can achieve this by either creating a regular grid of subregions, or by applying a clustering algorithm directly to the sites and partitioning the study domain into similarly-shaped convex polygons containing observational sites.
+We then iteratively update the partition by merging neighboring subregions, according to some quantifiable improvement in the model fit. {We describe now a general overview of the algorithm; full details of the algorithm are to follow.}